Skip to main content

 Respond to any outstanding payment requests from your supplier with “my complaint is still in dispute”.

 If you are contacted by a debt collector, they might flood you with letters, calls, texts, and email – they are trying to intimidate you into giving up.
 Don’t be intimidated!
-Call them back straight away (don’t delay otherwise the flood can get worse).
-Clearly (and politely) state the following:
+Call them back straight away, as delaying can mean that the flood gets worse.
+Clearly and politely state the following:

 Can I do this if I’m a tenant?